When is the last time you tried something new? A new food, maybe a new hobby, perhaps you got wild and parted your hair on the other side (gasp!).

 We never change, grow, learn, if we don’t do something different.

-If I didn’t try new things would still be in a place where I think I ought to remain.
+If I didn’t try new things I would still be in a place where I think I ought to remain.
 Trying something new is me telling my brain to turn off the auto-pilot decisions.
+It is helping me bust out of the ruts I cycle through each day.

 why we don’t try new things